Leonardo Pulcini

-Leonardo Pulcini (born 25 June 1998 in Rome) is an Italian racing driver and the 2016 Euroformula Open champion.
+Leonardo Pulcini (born 25 June 1998 in Rome) is an Italian racing driver.
+He won the 2016 Euroformula Open title, raced in the FIA Formula 3 Championship in 2019 and 2020, and subsequently moved into sports car racing, winning the Lamborghini Super Trofeo Europe – Pro title in 2021 and the International GT Open title in 2022 before becoming a Lamborghini factory driver in 2023.

 Career

 Karting

-Born in Rome, Pulcini began karting professionally in 2012, and came 7th in the KF3 category in the Italian ACI Karting Championship, won the ROK Cup International Final in the Junior ROK class.
-He rounded off the season participating in the 23° Trofeo Andrea Margutti - KF3 category, coming in 22nd.
+Born in Rome, Pulcini began karting professionally in 2012, and came seventh in the KF3 category in the Italian ACI Karting Championship, won the ROK Cup International Final in the Junior ROK class.
+He rounded off the season participating in the 23rd Andrea Margutti Trophy, KF3 category, coming in 22nd.

-In 2013, he came runner-up to the Italian Championship in the KF3 category, and made his WSK debut, competing in the WSK Super Master Series and the WSK Euro Series in the KF Junior, coming in 9th and 6th.
+In 2013, Pulcini came runner-up to the Italian Championship in the KF3 category, and made his WSK debut, competing in the WSK Super Master Series and the WSK Euro Series in the KF Junior, coming in ninth and sixth.

-He came 6th in the CIK-FIA Karting European Championship and runner-up to the CIK-FIA World Championship.
+Pulcini came sixth in the CIK-FIA Karting European Championship and runner-up to the CIK-FIA World Championship.
 Pulcini made his KF debut in 2014, during his first year in single-seaters, coming 29th in the CIK-FIA Karting European Championship.
-He also made his WSK Champions Cup debut, coming in 10th, Pulcini also came 18th in the WSK Super Master Series.
+He also made his WSK Champions Cup debut, coming in tenth, Pulcini also came 18th in the WSK Super Master Series.

 Lower Formulae

 In 2014, Pulcini graduated to single-seaters, competing with DAV Racing in the inaugural season of the Italian F4 Championship, where he finished fourth.
 He also partook in two rounds of that year's Euroformula Open Championship with the same team.

 In 2015, Pulcini switched to Euroformula Open full-time with DAV Racing, scoring his maiden victory at the first race at the Red Bull Ring and finished ninth in the standings.
 He also partook in the first round of the 2015 Auto GP Series.

-The following year he switched to Campos Racing.
+The following year, Pulcini switched to Campos Racing.
 With them, he took seven victories, three pole positions and eight fastest laps to secure the Euroformula Open title.

 GP3 Series

 In November 2016, it was announced that Pulcini would reunite with Campos for GP3 Series post-season testing at Yas Marina.
 In January 2017, Pulcini signed to race with Arden International.
 A second place in the first round at Catalunya would end up being his only points-scoring finish and the Italian ended up 14th in the championship.

-For 2018 Pulcini moved to Campos Racing in what would be the final season of the GP3 Series.
+For 2018, Pulcini moved to Campos Racing in what would be the final season of the GP3 Series.
 His results were much better, and after two race wins and three further podiums Pulcini finished fourth in the drivers' standings.